ruslansavchuk/kubernetes-the-hard-way/docs/03-pod-networking.md

 </html>
 ```

-As we can see we successfully reached out container.
+As we can see we successfully reached out container from our host.

 But we remember that cni plugin also responsible to configure communication between containers.
 Lets check